pauly/lightwaverf/README.md

     cp lightwaverf-config.yml ~ && vi ~/lightwaverf-config.yml # and put in your ip address, calendar, rooms, and devices lightwaverf dining lights on # pair one of your devices like you would with any remote control

-## how to build the gem from the source
+## How to build the gem from the source
     gem build lightwaverf.gemspec
     sudo gem install ./lightwaverf-0.2.1.gem # or whatever the latest version is

-## how to install the website in this repo on a raspberry pi
+## How to install the website in this repo on a raspberry pi

 Install node https://gist.github.com/stolsma/3301813 (it takes an hour or so to build node on the pi.)
 Then I built in authentication using twitter too, so that the site can be up and running and public, but you'd need to be authenticated to see the usage graphs, so to do that register an app at dev.twitter.com/apps - don't think it matters what you use for any settings but when it's done go to the oauth settings get  the consumer key and consumer secret, copy config/default.sh.sample config/default.sh and paste those values in.
 Then there are a couple of depencies I think so